Stephen W. Kearny

 Stephen Watts Kearny (sometimes spelled Kearney) (/ˈkɑrni/ KAR-nee) (August 30, 1794 – October 31, 1848) was one of the foremost antebellum frontier officers of the United States Army.
-He is remembered for his significant contributions in the Mexican–American War, especially the conquest of California.
-The Kearny code, proclaimed on September 22, 1846, in Santa Fe, established the law and government of the newly acquired territory of New Mexico and was named after him.
+He is remembered for his significant contributions in the Mexican–American War, especially the Conquest of California.
+The Kearny Code, proclaimed on September 22, 1846, in Santa Fe, established the law and government of the newly acquired territory of New Mexico and was named after him.
 His nephew was Major General Philip Kearny of American Civil War fame.

 Early years

 Stephen Watts Kearny was the fifteenth and youngest child of Philip and Susanna Watts Kearny.
-His father, who was of Irish ancestry (the family name had originally been O'Kearny), was a successful wine merchant and landowner in Perth Amboy, New Jersey, before the start of the American Revolution (1775–83).
+His father, who was of Irish ancestry (the family name had originally been O'Kearny), was a successful wine merchant and landowner in Perth Amboy, New Jersey, before the start of the American Revolution (1775–1783).
 Kearny was born in Newark, New Jersey, the son of Philip Kearny Sr. and Susanna Watts.
 His maternal grandparents were the wealthy merchant Robert Watts of New York and Mary Alexander, the daughter of Major General "Lord Stirling" William Alexander and Sarah "Lady Stirling" Livingston of American Revolutionary War fame.
-Stephen Watts Kearny went to public schools.
-After high school, he attended Columbia University in New York City for two years.
+Stephen Watts Kearny attended Columbia University in New York City for two years.
 He joined the New York militia as an ensign in 1812.

 Marriage and family

-In the late 1820s after his career was established, Kearny met, courted and married Mary Radford, the stepdaughter of William Clark of the Lewis and Clark Expedition.
+In the late 1820s, after his career was established, Kearny met, courted, and married Mary Radford, the stepdaughter of William Clark of the Lewis and Clark Expedition.
 The couple had eleven children, of whom six died in childhood.
 He was the uncle of Philip Kearny, a Union general in the American Civil War who was killed at the Battle of Chantilly.